ARTH 110 Intro to Art History in London

 London was selected as an ideal site for this course because of the depth and breadth of its art collections and its rich architectural history.
 Students visit and conduct research on buildings such as Hampton Court Palace, Westminster Abbey, Shakespeare’s Globe Theatre, and some of London’s famous train stations and bridges.
 Visits to the museums and galleries such as the National Gallery, the British Museum, White Cube, and the Tate Modern allow students to engage with art from all over the world, produced in the ancient times and right up to the present moment.
 Class meetings with researchers, curators, and artists provide students with opportunities to learn about the working lives of professionals in the field.
 Moreover, visits to museums and galleries challenge students to do more than just admire works of art for their beauty.
 Focusing on the social and political context of London, the course asks how and why these works of art are all housed in British collections, even when their origins often lay in places such as Greece, Nigeria, and New Guinea.
 To that end, the course explores the legacy of imperialism and scrutinizes the mission of the museum in a modern global metropolis.

-This course was intentionally designed for our first-year students with all levels of experience in art history.
+This course was intentionally designed for students with all levels of experience in art history.
 Students who have little or no previous experience abroad gain confidence and new perspectives.
 Navigating a new cultural context together allows students to form a very strong bond.
 It is likely that the bonds of friendship among students in the program will last throughout their years at the University of St. Thomas and beyond.